 - Metal objects other than steel and aluminium cans

 - Crockery, pottery, porcelain or plate glass

 Recycling is collected from kerbside recycling bins by Cleanaway's recycling truck.

 It is then sorted locally at the Cleanaway Depot to remove any contamination and transported to the Materials Recovery Facility (MRF) in Perth.

 In Perth, recycling is sorted into various saleable streams and sold overseas to be made into new products.
 Did you know?

 - It takes approximately 6 plastic bottles to make 1 T-shirt!

 - Recycled aluminium cans can be used in the construction of new airplanes, stadiums, cars and more aluminium cans!

-- Cardboard is recycled into cereal boxes, papertowel, tissues and more cordboard!
+- Cardboard is recycled into cereal boxes, paper towel, tissues and more cardboard!